yeungegs/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 `echo`, `cat`, `head`, `tail`, `find`, `wc`, `sort`, `uniq`, `grep`, `tr`, `rev`, `cut`

 #### 0. Hello World
-[ ] Write a script that prints “Hello, World”, followed by a new line to the standard output.
+Write a script that prints “Hello, World”, followed by a new line to the standard output.
-[ ] other item
 #### 1. Confused smiley
 Write a script that displays a confused smiley `"(Ôo)'`.
 #### 2. Let's display a file